-I certainly wasn’t advocating that Plan’s headquarters should be eliminated!; there were certainly critical roles that should only be carried out at the organization’s center.
+I certainly wasn’t advocating that Plan’s headquarters should be eliminated!; there were critical roles that should only be carried out at the organization’s center.
 As I’ve described earlier, I felt that Plan’s successful regionalization had been, at least initially, more like a decentralization of IH departments.
-That mistake had been corrected, and now that regionalization (not decentralization) had been completed, the center could and should start carrying out other, new and valuable duties that corresponded to the headquarters.
+That mistake had been corrected, and now that regionalization (as distinct from “decentralization”) had been completed, the center could and should start carrying out other, new and valuable duties that corresponded to the headquarters.
 (I write much more about this topic below.)

 The visit to Barranquilla was very productive and positive.
 I began to get a sense of Max, and found that he was paying very close attention to what he was seeing as we visited projects, and he was also listening closely to what I wanted to share.
 I liked him.

-And, as I had suspected, he did ask me about IH: what did I think IH’s role should be?; what should the structure of International Headquarters be?; what were the most important contributions that IH could and should make?
+And, as I had suspected, he did ask me about IH: what did I think the role of Plan’s head office should be?; what should the structure of International Headquarters be?; what were the most important contributions that IH could and should make?
 What should it stop doing?

 We had a great discussion and perhaps I should not have been surprised when, at the end of my visit, he asked me to join him at IH as Program Director.
 He liked what I was saying, and wanted to move in the direction that I was describing.
 So, “put up or shut up!”